The Ultimate Guide to Successful B2B Community Management

 Traditionally, the default text of community notification emails tends to be rather formal.
 In the interest of engagement (and keeping things light!) think about what tone of voice you’d like your community to have (whilst complying with any brand guidelines, of course) and adjust your notification emails accordingly.

-You can see that stamping your brand on your notifications has the ability to create a much more personal touch.
-While email templates should reflect your brand, so too should your community.
+Stamping your brand on your notifications has the ability to create a much more personal touch.
+While email templates should reflect your brand, so should your community.
 Find a platform that allows you to fully integrate your community into your website while seamlessly customizing it to match your brand.
 Not only will this improve the user experience, it will make people feel more welcome and loyal to your brand.

 The activation email is a key moment in the journey of your users through the activation funnel.
 They clearly want to participate, but they’re still at the very beginning, and this is where a good notification email can really make a difference: